datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 > ~~~
 {: .output}

-and importantly, can be used on any object that evaluates to (i.e. iterprited by R) a numeric object:
+and importantly, can be used on any object that evaluates to (i.e. interpreted by R) a numeric object: